 Last updated on .

-The sleepy town of Mongua is only about 20 minutes from Tópaga.
-It’s located in the Boyacá department of Colombia and was founded in 1555 by Franciscan monks.
-We passed through on the scenic route to Monguí.
+The sleepy town of Mongua is located in the department of Boyacá in Colombia.
+We passed through on the scenic route between Tópaga and Monguí.

 Mongua means “bath on the hill” or “land of the rising sun” in the Chibcha language.
 It was originally inhabited by the indigenous Muisca people.
-The modern town wasn’t officially founded until November 4, 1977.
-The main economical activities of the town are agriculture and coal mining, with the main crop being potatoes thanks to the cool climate.
+Franciscan monks arrived in 1555, and the settlement received a mayor in April 1799.
+The town wasn’t officially founded until November 4, 1977.
+The main economic activities are agriculture and coal mining, with the main crop being potatoes thanks to the cool climate.
+There are several beautiful natural attractions outside the urban area.

 Plaza

-The large town plaza is beautiful and is surrounded by colonial buildings.
-Half of the plaza is open space while the other half is full of shrubs and trees.
-You’ll probably find vendors selling sweets, local crafts, and other goods on one end of the plaza.
+The large town plaza is a beautiful space surrounded by colonial buildings.
+Half of the plaza is open space while the other half is full of nicely manicured shrubs and trees.
+You’ll probably find vendors selling sweets, local crafts, and other goods as well.

 Plaza in Mongua, Boyacá, Colombia